-Heat sinks, heat pipes and vapor chambers are widely used in electronics, and are essential for manufacturers of many household appliances – including fridges, freezes and air conditioning systems – as well as in many commercial electronics applications.
+Heat sinks, heat pipes and vapor chambers are widely used in electronics, and are essential for manufacturers of many household appliances – including fridges, freezes and air conditioning systems – as well as the automotive industry.
 Although it is a simple process, the design and manufacture of these types of thermal solutions requires expertise in the field, and at SJS Products, a Jamcor Corporation, our technicians are the absolute best you will find.

 We can provide you with a comprehensive analysis when you need heat sinks for your next project, and our knowledgeable and professional team is here to talk to you and set things in motion.
 Contact us now and see how we can help.